 Paramahansa practiced meditative spiritualism and taught false teachings or what he titled "hidden teachings" about Christ and the gospels that tried to unite Christianity with Yoga, which belongs to spiritual beliefs and practices like Buddhism and Hinduism[3.1.37].
 Most of these Eastern philosophies deny Christ as truly Lord God and Savior, so can be quickly dismissed as false teaching.
-See 1 John 4:2-3 and 5f.
+See 1 John 4:2-3 (below) and 5f.
 Myth: Satan and demons cannot make miracles, signs, or wonders for more.

 I also read in The Miracle Detective by Randall Sullivan about shared spiritual influence with the apparition of the Virgin Mary of Medjugorje and her believers, which I do not believe is the true Virgin Mary.
 I've also personally witnessed shared group revelation and spiritual happenings with Take His Heart Ministries that are not from God.

 Take His Heart believes shared revelation among many people at once is a sign things are from God.
-I also thought it was a good sign that guidance was valid, but after realizing demons can affect many people at the same time over any distance and that Take His Heart is getting a lot of false guidance, I knew shared revelation cannot be used to test validity for guidance from God.
+I also thought it was a good sign that guidance was valid, but after realizing demons can affect many people at the same time over any distance and that Take His Heart is getting a lot of false guidance, I knew shared revelation could not be used to test validity for guidance from God.

 This false belief mainly comes from James 4:7, "Resist the devil and he will flee from you," as well as faith in our standing as Christians to use God's name with power.
 Rebuking the enemy can work, but it will be temporary if sin gives them hooks in you.
 See John Dau's Dream for more information.